 - Make your new room your own by decorating it with familiar things from home.
 But don’t spend too much time alone in your room!

 - Meet new people.
-You could join a club, society or the university choir or get a part-time job.
+Our ResLifeBU team in BU accommodation organise events and wellbeing support.
+You could join a club, society, the University Music Choir or get a part-time job.
 It’s difficult to make the effort when you’re feeling down, but making new contacts will help.
 Keeping busy will help take your mind off your homesickness too.

 - Get out and about and explore the local area.
 Bournemouth, Poole and the surrounding area has loads to offer so take the time to find out about it.